howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_9.md

 }
 ```

-All the tests should pass after running `make test`.
+All the tests should pass after running `composer test`.

 Now the correct `user_key` is being returned a users order can now be displayed.